peplau/Sitecore-Stream/README.md

 ### Analyze Content

-You can verify quickly analyze your content to verify if it matches the guidelines of your brand using our Brand-Aware Assistant.
+You can quickly analyze your content to verify if it matches the guidelines of your brand using our Brand-Aware Assistant.

 1. Select any content item to be analyzed (it has to be under /sitecore/content)
 2. Under the Ribbon "ANALYZE", click the button "Analyze Content"